 Segmenting your audience and knowing what they’re interested in are some ways to create a more personalized approach.
 An example to draw from is Netflix.
 The streaming service uses an algorithm that recommends products based on the user’s viewing behavior.
-The algorithm has been successful so far, as 75% of what Netflix users watch comes from those recommendations.

 19. Automate your email marketing campaigns

 Email marketing automation tools can help you grow your email list, track and monitor your email campaigns in real-time, and nurture your leads.
-Choosing the best platform for you depends on several factors, such as consumers behavior and past email campaign performances.
+Choosing the best platform for you depends on several factors, such as consumer behavior and past email campaign performances.

 20. Interact with customers live